Lokesh-7-gadham/Games/README.md

-🪨 📄 ✂️ Rock, Paper, Scissors - Python CLI
+# 🪨 📄 ✂️ Rock, Paper, Scissors – Python CLI

-A simple, interactive Rock-Paper-Scissors game built with Python.
-This project demonstrates basic programming concepts like loops, conditional logic, user input validation, and the use of Enums for cleaner code.
+A simple and interactive **Rock–Paper–Scissors** command-line game built with Python.
+This project demonstrates core programming concepts such as conditional logic, user input validation, randomness, and the use of **Enums** for cleaner, more readable code.

+---

-🚀 Features
+## 🚀 Features

+- **Input Validation**
-Input Validation: The game ensures the user enters a valid number (1, 2, or 3) and exits gracefully if the input is invalid.
+  Ensures the user enters a valid option (1, 2, or 3) and exits gracefully for invalid input.

-Randomized AI: Uses Python's random module to provide a challenging computer opponent.

-Replayability: A built-in loop allows you to play multiple rounds without restarting the script.

-Clean Data Handling: Utilizes Python Enums to manage game choices, making the code more readable and maintainable.
+- **Randomized Computer Choice**
+  Uses Python’s `random` module to simulate the computer’s move.

+- **Clean Data Handling**
+  Utilizes Python’s `Enum` class to avoid magic numbers and improve readability.

+- **User-Friendly Output**
+  Clear messages and emojis for better console experience.

+---

-🛠️ Logic Flow
+## 🛠️ Game Logic

 The game follows the classic rules:

-Rock beats Scissors.
+- 🪨 Rock beats ✂️ Scissors

-Paper beats Rock.
+- 📄 Paper beats 🪨 Rock

-Scissors beats Paper.
+- ✂️ Scissors beats 📄 Paper

+---

-📋 Prerequisites
+## 📋 Prerequisites

-To run this game, you only need to have Python 3 installed on your machine.
-No external libraries are required.
+- Python **3.x**
+- No external libraries required

+---

-💻 How to Run
+## 💻 How to Run

-Clone the repository:
+### Clone the repository
 ```bash
 git clone https://github.com/Lokesh-7-gadham/rps_game.git
 ```

-Navigate to the directory:
+### Navigate to the project folder
 ```bash
 cd rps_game
 ```

-Run the script:
+### Run the game
 ```bash
 python rps_game.py
 ```

+---

-🕹️ How to Play
+## 🕹️ How to Play

-When prompted, enter 1 for Rock, 2 for Paper, or 3 for Scissors.
+1. Enter:

+ 1. 1 for Rock

+ 2. 2 for Paper

+ 3. 3 for Scissors

-The computer will instantly make its choice.
+2. The computer makes its choice instantly.

-The winner is announced based on the rules.
+3. The winner is displayed based on the rules.

-Type Y to play another round or Q to quit.
+---

-🧠 What I Learned
+## 🧠 What I Learned

-While building this, I practiced:
+While building this project, I practiced:

-Using the sys module for controlled program exiting.
+1. Using the sys module for controlled program exits

-Implementing the Enum class to replace "magic numbers" with readable names.
+2. Implementing Enum to replace hard-coded values

-Handling string manipulation to clean up console output.
+3. Validating user input effectively

+4. Writing clean and readable Python code

+5. Uploading and managing projects on GitHub

+---

-🤝 Contributing
+## 🤝 Contributing

+Contributions are welcome!
-Feel free to fork this repo and submit pull requests!
+Feel free to fork this repository and submit a pull request.

 Ideas for improvements:

-Add score tracking
+ 1. Add score tracking

+ 2. Add replay functionality

-More emojis or ASCII art
+ 3. Enhance UI with more emojis or ASCII art

-GUI version with Tkinter
+ 4. Create a GUI version using Tkinter

+---

-📜 License
+## 📜 License

 This project is open source and available under the MIT License.